NicholasMoser/gnt4.online/docs/scon4_all_changes.md

 - 6A(B) added as 2B with follow ups
 - 6AA(A) launches on hit and block
 - 4A
-    - DEF window starts frame 8 and ends frame 33 (animation ends frame 49)
+    - DEF from frames 8-35, animation ends frame 51
     - Made frame 8, from 10
 - Act4A comes out quicker and ends quicker
 - 8B